 The current competitive staple found in nearly every deck, Pot of Desires offers unparalleled hand advantage.
-Like the long-banned Pot of Greed, you'll draw two cards, increasing your overall options and giving you more units to play; yhe only price is exiling the top ten cards of your deck face-down.
-This gives you a few less units to pick from when performing searches, but unless you're facing a rare mill deck, you should have plenty of cards left to prevent a deck-out loss, meaning it's a surprisingly small price for such an awesome bonus.
+Like the long-banned Pot of Greed, you'll draw two cards, increasing your overall options and giving you more units to play; the only price is exiling the top ten cards of your deck face-down.
+This gives you fewer units to pick from when performing searches, but unless you're facing a rare mill deck, you should have plenty of cards left to prevent a deck-out loss, meaning it's a surprisingly small price for such an awesome bonus.

-I used Desires in essentially any competitive deck I craft (especially ones that go over the 40-card minimum), and thankfully, it's not incredibly cheap for its usefulness, costing less than four dollars to buy.
+I use Desires in essentially any competitive deck I craft (especially ones that go over the 40-card minimum), and thankfully, it's incredibly cheap for its usefulness, costing less than five dollars to buy.